yuzhang-deepmap/dazel/README.rst

     # This can be a python iterable, or a comma-separated string.
     DAZEL_VOLUMES=[]

-    # Add any additional images that you want to run as dependencies and hook up to
-    # the same docker network as the main container.
-    # The format is the standard "repository/image:tag", but you can optionally add
-    # the name of the container to create with "repository/image:tag::container".
-    # This is useful if you want to add "postgres" or "rabbitmq" for instance, and
-    # have them run as part of your test environment in a seamless reproducible way.
-    # This can be a python iterable, or a comma-separated string.
-    DAZEL_RUN_DEPS=[]

     # Add any ports you want to publish from the dazel container to the host, in the
     # normal "interface:dockerport:hostport" (e.g. "0.0.0.0:80:80").
     # This can be useful if you use the "dazel run //my/cool/webserver/target"